 In the normal course of its operations, Alterna Savings provides indemnification agreements to counterparties in certain transactions such as purchase contracts, service agreements and sales of assets.
 These indemnification agreements require Alterna Savings to compensate the counterparties for costs incurred as a result of changes in laws and regulations (including tax legislation) or as a result of litigation claims or statutory sanctions that may be suffered by the counterparty as a consequence of the transaction.
 Alterna Savings also indemnifies directors and officers, to the extent permitted by law, against certain claims that may be made against them as a result of their being, or having been, directors or officers.
 The terms of these indemnification agreements vary based on the contract.
 The nature of the indemnification agreements prevents Alterna Savings from making a reasonable estimate of the maximum potential amount it could be required to pay to counterparties.
 Historically, Alterna Savings has not made any significant payments under such indemnification agreements.
+No amount has been accrued with respect to these indemnification agreements.

-27. NOTES TO THE CONSOLIDATED STATEMENTS OF CASH FLOWS
+28. NOTES TO THE CONSOLIDATED STATEMENTS OF CASH FLOWS